MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/system-requirements-23h2.md

 ## Server and storage requirements

-Before you begin, make sure that the physical server and storage hardware used to deploy an Azure Stack HCI cluster meets the following requirements:
+Before you begin, make sure that the physical server and storage hardware used to deploy an Azure Local cluster meets the following requirements:

 |Component|Minimum|
 |--|--|